-If the button raises after a couple of limpers, you don't want to attempt a re-steal without a legitimate monster.
+If the button raises after a couple of limpers you don't want to attempt a re-steal without a legitimate monster.
 The chances of getting called or pushed on are too large in this scenario.

-Watch Your Stack Size
+Watch Your Stack Size!

 If you let yourself get blinded down to nearly nothing, you put yourself into a really poor spot.
 It's always better to take a risk to keep a healthy-sized stack than to let yourself get down so low you have to take a risk.

 The reasoning here is simple: if the chip average is $1,000 and you have $600, taking a coin flip here will put you just above average with a win.

 Your stack is still so low you now have to take a second coin flip to still be below average.
 The odds of winning one coin flip are 50%; the odds of winning two consecutive coin flips are 25%.

 After all my advice to protect your chips and play tight, you need to turn on your aggression when your chips start to get low compared to the blinds.

 Calling pre-flop is rarely a good play in the late stages of a tourney.
-Raise or fold, or if you're as low as our example, push or fold.
+Raise or fold -- or if you're as low as our example, push or fold.

 You would have had a better chance at making them fold pushing $1,000 pre-flop.

-Know Your Goal
+Know Your Goal in a Poker Tournament!

 There's a big difference in how you will play the game if your goal is winning as opposed to just finishing in the money.

-Know the Rules
+Know the Rules of the Poker Room

-If you throw in one oversized chip (meaning the bet to you being $25 and you throw in one chip worth $100) it is always a call unless you say the word "raise" first.
+If you throw in one oversized chip (meaning the bet to you is $25 and you throw in one chip worth $100) it is always a call unless you say the word "raise" first.